 Get Ready to Read This Month at Your Local Library

-The week of April 8 through 14, 2018, is both National Library Week and Vision Rehabilitation Therapist Awareness Week.
+The week of April 3 through 9, 2022 is National Library Week.
+Also.
+Vision Rehabilitation Therapist Awareness Week is the week of April 14.
 This is the perfect time to team up with the local library and a Vision Rehabilitation Therapist (VRT) to learn more about reading with vision loss.
 For some, particularly those with recent vision loss, the idea of reading and returning to the library may seem like a lost pleasure or an unattainable goal.
 The most common goal I hear from clients is getting back to reading local newspapers, prescription bottles, magazines, menus, mail, etc.

 How Can You Read with Vision Loss?